nb312/nb312.github.io/aboutme.md

 ---
 # Who am I
 My name is Nie Bin(聂彬) .
-I am born in Guizhou in China and now work for a startup company in Shang Hai.The main job I do is the developing of the Android about the layer of the application.
+I am born in Guizhou of China.and now work for a startup company in Shang Hai.The main job I do is the developing of the Android about the layer of the application.

 # What can I do
 - Android